 The PALS Systematic Approach Algorithm is the primary algorithm used within Pediatric Advanced Life Support.
 The algorithm allows the healthcare provider to systematically evaluate and manage the critically ill child.

-Click below to view the PALS Systematic Approach Algorithm diagram.
-When done, click again to close the diagram.
-PALS Systematic Approach Algorithm diagram
+Click below to view the PALS Systematic Approach Algorithm Diagram.
+When finished, click again to close the diagram.
+PALS Systematic Approach Algorithm Diagram

 The algorithm begins with the “Initial Impression.”
 The initial impression consists of a quick assessment of three characteristics:

 - Consciousness: Assessment of consciousness will include one of the following characteristics: unresponsive, irritable, or alert.

-- Breathing: Assessment of breathing may include abnormal breath sounds, abnormal breathing patterns, and accessory muscle use.
+- Breathing: Assessment of breathing may include abnormal breath sounds, abnormal breathing patterns, and/or accessory muscle use.

 - Color: Assessment of skin color can include visual characteristics that indicate poor perfusion and/or oxygenation such as cyanosis, pallor, or mottling.

 This initial impression of consciousness, breathing, and color helps to answer the following question: “Is the child unresponsive with no breathing or only gasping?”
 This question is the first decision point of the algorithm.

 The left side of the algorithm leads into the Pediatric Cardiac Arrest Algorithm.
 The right side of the algorithm flows into the Evaluate-Identify-Intervene Sequence.
 The right side of the algorithm is where the effective treatment of the critically ill child occurs.

 The goal of treatment is to keep the child away from the left branch of the algorithm.
 Prevention of cardiopulmonary arrest using the Evaluate-Identify-Intervene Sequence is central to PALS.
 This sequence of Evaluate-Identify-Intervene allows you to carry out the best treatments based upon ongoing assessment.